At a Glance

 Local MOS Chapter: Cecil Bird Club

-Fair Hill Natural Resource Management Area
+Fair Hill Natural Resources Management Area

 300 Tawes Drive, Elkton, Maryland 21921

-With 5,642 acres and a wide variety of habitats, Fair Hill NRMA is the crown jewel of birding in Cecil County.
+With 5,642 acres and a wide variety of habitats, Fair Hill Natural Resources Management Area (NRMA) is the crown jewel of birding in Cecil County.
 Half of all species found in Cecil County have been recorded here.
-Located in the northeast corner of Cecil, bordering on Pennsylvania and less than a mile west of Delaware, Fair Hill offers expansive areas of grasslands, woodlands, and streamside habitat adjacent to the Big Elk Creek and the headwaters of the Christina River.
+Located in the northeast corner of Cecil County, bordering on Pennsylvania and less than a mile west of Delaware, Fair Hill offers expansive areas of grasslands, woodlands, freshwater ponds, wetlands, and streamside habitat along the Big Elk Creek and the headwaters of the Christina River.
+Those two waterways represent two different major watersheds, with the Big Elk Creek flowing into the Elk River, and from there to the Chesapeake Bay, while the Christina River flows east through Delaware to enter the Delaware Bay.

-Thanks to Mr. du Pont, Fair Hill possesses a remarkable infrastructure of roads, bridges, and tunnels that carry foot-trails and internal roads over and under public roadways, ensuring safe passage for hikers, horseback riders, and wildlife.
-There are multiple parking areas and trail heads throughout Fair Hill NRMA; see the driving directions below as well as the trail maps at the link at left.
 The most popular set of trails for birding are accessed from Parking Lot #2 adjacent to the Covered Bridge and the Fair Hill Nature and Environmental Center, where the trails wind through the stream valley of the Big Elk Creek and up rolling hills covered with forests and fields.

-When exploring, be sure to have a trail map and compass or GPS with you, as the trails are numerous and can be confusing.
+When exploring Fair Hill, be sure to have a trail map and compass or GPS with you, as the trails are numerous and can be confusing.
 Fair Hill is just large enough to inconveniently misplace yourself if you are not alert to your whereabouts.
 Trail maps can be downloaded from the links at left, or you can pick one up at the Fair Hill NRMA office, open Monday through Friday from 8 am to 4 pm.

 Birdlife: